ryanidk/minesweeper/README.md

-# minesweeper
+# Minesweeper
-minesweeper for web
+A simple minesweeper game.